-In a federal civil rights suit filed after the tragic shooting at the Marjory Stoneman Douglas High School in Parkland, Florida, a federal district judge held that police officers, including the school resource officer, Scot Peterson, had no constitutional duty to protect the students from Nikolas Cruz, who shot and killed 17 people and injured 17 others.
-See L.S. v.
-Peterson, 2018 U.S. Dist.
-Lexis 210273 (S.D.
-Fla.
-Dec.
-12, 2018).
-But a state court refused to dismiss a negligence suit filed against Peterson by the parents of one of the slain students, finding that Peterson, who remained outside after allegedly hearing 70 shots coming from inside the school, had a special relationship to the students and therefore a duty to act to protect them.
+In a federal civil rights suit filed after the tragic shooting in 2018 at the Marjory Stoneman Douglas High School in Parkland, Florida, the Eleventh Circuit held that school officials, including the school resource officer, Scot Peterson, did not violate the Constitution in failing to protect the students from Nikolas Cruz, who shot and killed 17 people and injured 17 others.
+The court reasoned that the students were not in the defendants' custody and did not allege that the defendants acted in an "arbitrary' or 'conscience shocking'" way.
+See L.S. ex rel.
+Hernandez v.
+Peterson, 982 F.3d 1323 (11th Cir.
+2020).
+But a state court refused to dismiss a negligence suit filed against Peterson by the parents of one of the slain students, finding that Peterson, who allegedly remained outside for more than 45 minutes after hearing 70 shots coming from inside the school, had a special relationship to the students and therefore a duty to act to protect them.
 See Peterson v.
 Pollack, 290 So.
 3d 102 (Fla.
 Dist.
 Ct.
 App.
 2020).